-Musicians without Borders might not be one of the biggest NGOs in the world, but I am very sure that it is one of the most determined NGOs in the world, and as long as you’re determined you can do anything including the impossible.
+Musicians Without Borders might not be one of the biggest NGOs in the world, but I am very sure that it is one of the most determined NGOs in the world.
+As long as you’re determined you can do anything including the impossible.
 Size does not count for everything, but determination does.
 As long as you’re determined you can do a lot of things.

-Leadership skills, song writing, musical activities, outreach events and so many other things that we do in MwB’s trainings, are not only things that bring happiness and smiles to the faces of participants; it all brings people together to feel more connected and more of a family.
+Leadership skills, song writing, musical activities, outreach events and so many other things that we do in Musicians Without Borders’ trainings, are not only things that bring happiness and smiles to the faces of participants; it all brings people together to feel more connected and more of a family.

 Imagine if every person in this world would know how to avoid conflicts, insecurity, poverty through a nonviolent approach and in addition imagine if everyone would be more open and feel the freedom of this world and feel the happiness around them instead of looking only in a negative way.
 Our training teaches people to look in a positive way and see all the opportunities they have around them by being creative – creating anything – and changing the lives of thousand people.